Aiven-Open/klaw-docs/docs/index.md

 ---
-sidebar_position: 2.0
+sidebar_position: 1.0
 ---

 # Klaw Documentation

 Klaw consists of two components:

--   The main application
+-   The main Klaw core application
 -   The Cluster API that handles the connections to the Apache Kafka, Apache Kafka Connect and Schema Registry services.